erikakroll/SWBIO_Fg_GeneID_converter/README.md

 The dictionaries in this script were created using the python script assemblyIDs_to_dict.py

 This script can be modified to read a CSV file containing IDs for the key in the top row (row 0) and IDs for the value in the row below (row 1).
-For example view 'MIPS_to_RRESv4.csv'
+For example view 'MIPS_to_RRESv4_test.csv'

+The script test.py assesses the functionality of the dictionary by having a gene ID converted into a another and back again using the dictionaries in Fg_gene_converter.py .

 References
 --------------